EQUIP: Week 4 – Maintaining a Life of Worship

-As I return to the invitation to follow Jesus every day, and everywhere, with everyone, All Knowing God, I am humbled to be in your presence today.
-I recognize I am not capable of fully knowing or understanding your truth.
-And yet, I am grateful that you have successfully revealed who you are and what you desire.
-You, alone are right and righteous.
-Jesus, you alone are my way and my truth.
-You’ve surrounded me with sisters and brothers whom you’ve also revealed yourself, whom I can learn from, and who worship you in spirit and in truth.
+As I return to the invitation to follow Jesus every day, and everywhere, with everyone, Holy Creative Saving God, I am humbled to be in your presence today.
+I recognize I am not worthy to be called your child or your Beloved because of my own righteousness or through anything I have done.
+You alone are worthy.
+Jesus, you alone are my righteousness and my reconciliation.
+You’ve surrounded me with sisters and brothers who have been forgiven by you, called by you, and worship you as well.

-Over this next week, we will memorize 1 Corinthians 13:12-13 (NRSV) together.
+Over this next week, we will memorize Isaiah 6:3 (NRSV) together.
 This passage will help frame the ongoing conversation throughout the week.
-To begin our practice, let’s write the following verses verbatim in a journal, notecard, on a post-it note, or make a note in your smart device:
+To begin our practice, let’s write the following verse verbatim in a journal, notecard, on a post-it note, or make a note in your smart device:

 Spiritual Practice | Gratitude